microsoft/MSRSec/external/ossl/README.md

 ```

 ### Implementing the Remapped Functions
-The remapped `sassl_*()` functions must be defined in the binary which the crypto library is to be linked to.
+The remapped `sassl_*()` functions must be defined in the binary which the crypto library is to be linked with.
 In the case of the OP-TEE TAs `/ossl/optee_lib/optee_stdlib.c` implements the `sassl_*()` functions.
+If `optee_stdlib.c` is included as part of the TA then `libcrypto.a` should link successuflly.

 The implementations either directly map the calls to functions provided by OP-TEE, provide a basic implementation, or are stubbed out and generate an error.
-For example OP-TEE provides an implementation of `memcpy()` so it is sufficient to simply pass the call along. `strcasecmp()` is not currently implemented by OP-TEE so a basic implementation is provided here, and `closedir()` is not required for any of the TA code so is stubbed out.
+For example OP-TEE provides an implementation of `memcpy()` so it is sufficient to simply pass the call along. `strcasecmp()` is not currently implemented by OP-TEE so a basic implementation is provided here, and `closedir()` is not required for any of the TA code so it is stubbed out.
 ```C
 // Remap:
 void *sassl_memcpy(void *dest, const void *src, size_t n) {